okalova/okalova/README.md

-- 👩🏻‍🔬 Hi, I'm @okalova
+👩🏻‍🔬 Hi there, my name is Jennifer.
-- 🧪 I’m interested in drug development and finding therapeutic targets by investigating pathological cell signaling/mechanisms.
+🧬 I am Ph.D. student studying Molecular & Systems Pharmacology at Emory University.
-- 💊 I’m a Molecular & Systems Pharmacology Ph.D. student at Emory University.
+🔬 My background is in Pharmaceutical Science and during my studies and research I have worked on many projects using a variety of techniques.
-- 🔬 I’m looking to collaborate on any projects or papers related to pharmaceutical science and pharmacology.
+🧪 I’m interested in finding therapeutic targets for drug development by investigating the cell signaling in disease states.
-- 📩 You can reach me through my school email: jokalov@emory.edu
+💊 By researching pathological cellular mechanisms I ultimately hope to help take a drug from the bench top to the bed of a patient.

 <!---
 okalova/okalova is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.